 Physician-assisted suicide, suicide, and euthanasia are often terms that popular media and our opposition use to describe the practice of medical aid in dying.
 This is misleading and factually incorrect.
 We should no longer use these terms to describe this compassionate option.

 Medical aid in dying is fundamentally different from euthanasia.

 While both practices are designed to bring about a peaceful death, the distinction between the two comes down to who administers the means to that peaceful death.
 Euthanasia is an intentional act by which another person (not the dying person) administers the medication.
 By contrast, medical aid in dying requires the patient to be able to take the medication themselves and therefore always remain in control.
 Euthanasia is illegal throughout the United States.
-Medical aid in dying is authorized in six states plus Washington, D.C., with legislation being considered in 26 other states.
+Medical aid in dying is authorized in nine states plus Washington, D.C..

 State legislatures and courts in states where the practice is authorized recognize medical aid in dying as differing from suicide, assisted suicide or euthanasia.